Skip to main content

-On Tuesday, 7 March 2023, members of the Highways and Transport committee voted to reinstate the Mill Road bridge closure to all motor vehicles, except buses, cyclists, emergency services, taxis and blue badge holders.
-Work will now get underway to design and implement the bus gate in 2024.
+On Friday 4 October, a special Highways and Transport committee voted to approve the modal filter on Mill Road bridge.
+This means the bridge will be closed to all motor vehicles, except buses, pedestrians, cyclists, emergency services, taxis and blue badge holders’ registered vehicles.

 The exemption does not apply to any other bus gates or lanes in Cambridge.